vongdara16/vongdara16/README.md

 -->

 I am a Software Engineer with a background in Systems Integration.
 I thoroughly enjoy working in teams to tackle problems and manage projects.
 Solution-driven, I thrive in cross-functional teams and get excited to learn new languages and skills that will improve my ability to create products that people love.

+In my free time away from coding, I enjoy playing sports such as flag football, volleyball, and disc golf to name a few.
+I also love spending time with my family and friends whether it's just hanging out or doing activities together.